Carol Raye: Early years

 Ray's early ambition was to become a dance teacher, and she trained in ballet and ballroom at the Southsea School of Dance.
-Raye took her first stage role in No, No, Nanette in 1938, and was discovered the following year by Australian-born choreographer and producer Freddie Carpenter, now operating a dance academy in Soho, who further trained her in dance.

-Carpenter suggested her for a tour of musical comedy Bobby Get Your Gun and was also instrumental in creating her stage name, which he depicted as being to Difficult for Marquee Purposes, the press to spell and audience to remember.
+Raye won her first stage role in No, No, Nanette in 1938, and was discovered the following year by Australian-born choreographer and producer Freddie Carpenter, then operating a dance academy in Soho, who further trained her in dance.
+Carpenter suggested her for a tour of the musical comedy Bobby Get Your Gun and was also instrumental in creating her stage name.
 She made her professional debut opposite Bobby Howes and Bertha Bellmore at the Manchester Opera House in 1939.

-Her breakthrough stage role came only months later, in the production Funny Side Up at His Majesty's Theatre, which marked her London debut.
+Her breakthrough stage role came only months later, in Funny Side Up at His Majesty's Theatre, which marked her London debut.